-A TXT Record is a resource record in the Domain Name System (DNS) used to hold some readable text information about a particular hostname/zone provided to sources outside your domain.
+A TXT Record is a resource record in the Domain Name System (DNS) that is used to hold readable text information about a particular hostname/zone provided to sources outside your domain.

 Fantastic...Thank you for your feedback =)

 Sorry...
 Please submit a support ticket or try another search.